ezekieltem/Discord.js-v14.7.1-Bot-Template/ReadMe.md

 Please keep in mind that this template is still undergoing development, every release will *usually* be completely stable.

-But please keep in mind that I plan on updating this regularly as I learn more [Discord.js](https://discord.js.org/#/)features.
+But please keep in mind that I plan on updating this regularly as I learn more [Discord.js](https://discord.js.org/#/) features.

 ## Template currently includes:
 * Interaction Handler